markjprice/cs12dotnet8/docs/errata/improvements.md

 </ItemGroup>
 ```

 In the next edition, I will add a note to explicitly say that you could have made those changes to the project file manually.
-Any change made to the project file by any tool can also be made manually just be editing the XML.
+In fact, *any* change made to the project file by *any* tool can also be made manually just by editing the XML.
+Tools like the **Properties** window just read the files in a project and show an alternative view.
+This is why in Chapter 1 I stressed using multiple code editors when learning .NET.
+If you only use Visual Studio, you start to think that Visual Studio *is* .NET development.
+It is not.

+The real .NET development is the contents of the source code files like `.cs` and project files `.csproj` which are then compiled by the command-line interface `dotnet`.
+Any other tool you use is just an additional layer on top of that.

 # Page 535 - Scaffolding models using an existing database